virtualhealthcitizen/postgresql-labs/01_basics/004_load_the_sample_database.md

    After running this command, you will be prompted for a password.
 Enter the `postgres` user password.

-9. Connect to the new database and view its contents to verify that is properly imported.
+9. Connect to the new database and view its contents to verify that it is properly imported.

    <img src="img/14.png" width="400" />